copyrite/LwotcMinimalText/XComGame.md

 ## Adaptive Aim
-Overdrive no longer applies an Aim penalty.
+Overdrive no longer applies an aim penalty.

 ## Aggression
-+5 Crit per enemy you see, up to +30.
++5 crit per enemy you see, up to +30.
 * Units visible at squadsight ranges do confer bonus.

 ## Aid Protocol